Tachyon Setup configuration choices

 Tachyon users and approvers should have email addresses to support approval workflow and notifications.
 Email addresses are mandatory if Two-factor Authentication is enabled.

-Tachyon does not require any Active Directory security groups, however you can assign AD security groups to System Roles, and for any custom roles as described in The Permissions page.
-This is useful for the Server installation account which is a system role that cannot be modified.
+Tachyon does not require any Active Directory security groups, however assigning AD security groups to System Roles is strongly recommended, and for any custom roles as explained in the Roles page.
+This is especially useful for the Server installation account which is a system role that cannot be modified.
 If the installation account needs additional roles then these can be assigned to an AD security group.

 Please contact 1E if you require a DMZ Server that is not domain-joined.

 Networking and DNS requirements